 A GA is expected to:

-- Do high-quality work
+- Perform high-quality work.

-- Be responsible/accountable
+- Be responsible and accountable.

-- Show initiative
+- Show initiative.

-- Think critically
+- Think critically.

 GA Hiring Process and Qualifications

 - Students must apply for a GA position via the Graduate College website.